Do you want to register and formalize your group? We delve into how you can legally go through the registration process for your group.

-Self-help groups have become a common way to collectively accumulate money and use these funds to benefit member.
+Self-help groups have become a common way to collectively accumulate money and use these funds to benefit members.
 Many groups have graduated from just the normal contributing groups to investment clubs.
-This is an indication that Chama’s’ have discovered that there is potential to transform the lives of members in different perspectives.
+This is an indication that Chama’s’ have discovered that there is potential to transform the lives of members from different perspectives.

 A Chama group will only be registered if it has ten or more members.
 The group should have by-laws or a constitution that guides its activities and outlines its membership including the officials of the group.

 A Chama needs a memorandum and articles of association which sets out the objectives of the Chama (company) and the internal constitution of the Chama.
-These documents should be drafted by a registered lawyer who is a current practitioner and is in the current roll of lawyers at the Law Society of Kenya.
-This costs between varies and the current charge is Ksh.
+These documents should be drafted by a registered lawyer who is a current practitioner and is in the current role of a lawyer at the Law Society of Kenya.
+These costs vary and the current charge is Ksh.
 4,500 – Ksh.
 100,000.

 An additional form to be filled is form 203; which is filled and signed by a Certified Public Secretary of Kenya (CPS) who must be a current member of the Institute of Certified Public Secretaries (ICPSK).
 This form covers the particulars of the Chama (company) directors and company secretary.

 Note: Only companies with a Nominal capital of over Kshs 500,000 are required to have a Company Secretary.